-WaterNow Alliance is assisting the Cheyenne Board of Public Utilities with the development of a water conservation program to help income-qualified customers save water and money a through a direct install program while also creating a toolkit that can be rebranded and replicated by other cities.
+WaterNow Alliance assisted the Cheyenne Board of Public Utilities with the development of a water conservation program to help income-qualified customers save water and money through a direct install program.

-The Cheyenne Board of Public Utilities (Cheyenne) recently approved funding for a water conservation program targeted at income-qualified customers that will cover the cost to purchase and installation of up to two water efficient toilets, shower heads and faucet aerators per qualifying household.
-The program will also assist with fixing leaks inside the home.
-Cheyenne, which has just one full time conservation program staff member, applied for WaterNow’s Project Accelerator Program seeking outside assistance to design the conservation program, optimize workflows, formulate an outreach strategy, design promotional materials, and identify metrics to track program success.
+The Cheyenne Board of Public Utilities (Cheyenne) approved funding for a water conservation program targeted at income-qualified customers that will cover the cost to purchase and installation of up to two water efficient toilets, shower heads and faucet aerators per qualifying household.
+The program would also assist with fixing leaks inside the home.
+Cheyenne, which had just one full time conservation program staff member at the time, applied for WaterNow’s Project Accelerator Program seeking outside assistance to design the conservation program, optimize workflows, formulate an outreach strategy, design promotional materials, and identify metrics to track program success.